18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/index.md

 ## Ending

-A typical ML Infrastructure has four layers and the ML Platform is the third layer of it.
+A typical ML Infrastructure has four layers, and the ML Platform is the third layer of it.
 ML Infrastructure is just a part of an ML System besides the hardware, data, ML algorithms, and the interface.
-This post helps you to differentiate the ML System, ML Infrastructure, and ML Platform in a simple way.
+This post helps you differentiate the ML System, ML Infrastructure, and ML Platform in a simple way.

 <!-- MARKDOWN LINKS & IMAGES -->